 Our humble non-medical opinion?
 I didn’t have this vaccine the first time that I travelled to Southeast Asia and looking back, I’m not really sure why I was advised not to.
 It seems that ‘better safe than sorry’ is the key here.
 However, speak with health professionals at your travel clinic and do your own research, we really can’t advise.

 Tips for JE prevention:

-- Stay protected against mosquitos as much as you can.
-Buy a strong mosquito repellant and wear it during sunrise and sunset when the mosquitos are most prevalent.
-We recommend Jungle Formula, which contains DEET as an active ingredient.
+- Stay protected against mosquitoes as much as you can.
+Buy a strong mosquito repellant and wear it during sunrise and sunset when the mosquitoes are most prevalent.
+We recommend something which contains DEET as an active ingredient.
 Much as we’d like to use a natural repellant, we haven’t yet found one that works well enough.

-- Of course, protecting yourself against mosquitos is also important to lessen the risk of malaria and dengue fever.
+- Of course, protecting yourself against mosquitoes is also essential to lessen the risk of malaria and dengue fever.

 - In some areas, taking a mosquito net with you may be necessary.
 We’ve found Coghlan’s Travellers Mosquito Net to be the easiest to erect and it’s a decent price.